it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 ![alt text][pic2a]

 3\.
 Login into CP4I Platform navigator using the credentials provided by your instructor.
+Logging in, you may see a Welcome page of CP4I Platform Navigator showing all the instances installed of your CP4I ready to be used.

 ![alt text][pic3a]

 4\.
-Logging in, you may see a Welcome page of CP4I Platform Navigator showing all the instances installed of your CP4I ready to be used.
-Navigate to the API Connect instance, apic for api management.
+Navigate to API Connect instance, apic for api management.

 ![alt text][pic4a]

 5\.
 You will now be on the APIC log in page.
-Select the **Cloud Pak User Registry**
+Select the **Cloud Pak User Registry** .

 ![alt text][pic5a]